tasmidur/nodejs-schema-rules/DOC.md

 ## Dynamic NodeJS Schema Validation Rules Generator

 # Introduction
 Are you tired of writing validation rules for your database tables manually?
-Introducing  <a target="_new" href="[https://www.npmjs.com/package/joi](https://www.npmjs.com/package/nodejs-schema-rules)">nodejs-schema-rules</a>, a powerful CLI tool that automates the generation of basic validation rules for popular libraries such as <a target="_new" href="https://www.npmjs.com/package/joi">JOI</a>, <a target="_new" href="https://www.npmjs.com/package/validatorjs">ValidatorJS</a>, and <a target="_new" href="https://www.npmjs.com/package/@vinejs/vine">@vinejs/vine</a>.
+Introducing  <a target="_new" href="https://www.npmjs.com/package/nodejs-schema-rules">nodejs-schema-rules</a>, a powerful CLI tool that automates the generation of basic validation rules for popular libraries such as <a target="_new" href="https://www.npmjs.com/package/joi">JOI</a>, <a target="_new" href="https://www.npmjs.com/package/validatorjs">ValidatorJS</a>, and <a target="_new" href="https://www.npmjs.com/package/@vinejs/vine">@vinejs/vine</a>.
 These rules are based on your database table schema, providing a convenient starting point that you can refine and enhance to suit your specific needs.

-In this blog post, we will explore the installation, configuration, and usage of nodejs-schema-rules.
+In this blog post, we will explore the installation, configuration, and usage of <a target="_new" href="https://www.npmjs.com/package/nodejs-schema-rules">nodejs-schema-rules</a>.
 Whether you are working with MySQL, PostgreSQL, or SQLite databases, this tool offers a unified solution, making dynamic schema-based validation accessible and efficient.
-Stay tuned to discover how nodejs-schema-rules can enhance your development workflow and contribute to the overall reliability of your Node.js applications.
+Stay tuned to discover how <a target="_new" href="https://www.npmjs.com/package/nodejs-schema-rules">nodejs-schema-rules</a> can enhance your development workflow and contribute to the overall reliability of your Node.js applications.

 Installation

-Install <strong>nodejs-schema-rules</strong> globally to access the <code>ndVr</code> CLI:
+Install <a target="_new" href="https://www.npmjs.com/package/nodejs-schema-rules">nodejs-schema-rules</a> globally to access the <code>ndVr</code> CLI:
 ```bash
 npm install nodejs-schema-rules -g
 # or